OrfeasZ/VonNeumannVM/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-### Notes

- - This VM has only been tested on Windows using the msvc110 compiler.

   [1]: https://github.com/OrfeasZ